 Includes the compensation agreed upon for time worked as per collective agreements or exempt conditions of employment, including acting pay when an employee temporarily takes on the duties of a higher paid position during the incumbent's absence.
-It also includes taxable benefits, such as MSP (MSP will no longer apply as of the 2020 calendar year) and other medical and dental premiums paid for the employee by the City.
-Lastly, taxable vehicle allowances to reimburse employees who provide their own vehicle for high kilometre business use, are included.
+It also includes taxable benefits and taxable vehicle allowances to reimburse employees who provide their own vehicle for high kilometre business use.
+Employer paid medical, dental and extended health premiums are reflected in the suppliers section of the report.

-Salary/wage increases for 2019, by each employee group, were as follows:
+Salary/wage increases for 2021, by each employee group, were as follows:

-- Canadian Union of Public Employees (CUPE) Locals #399 and #1048 1.50% - International Association of Firefighters (IAFF) 2.50% - Exempt Staff 1.75%
+- Canadian Union of Public Employees (CUPE) Locals #399 and #1048 1.75% - International Association of Firefighters (IAFF) this collective agreement expired in 2019.
+An agreement was reached with IAFF to carry over the existing contract for another two years with a 2.5% increase per year for 2020 and 2021.
+The retroactive pay associated with this was not paid until 2022 and so that year will show a higher than normal increase. - Exempt Staff 0.00%